yungtiec/bkp-alpha/data/CTF Markdown v1.0.0.md

    1. Token bonuses, discounts, and other preferential terms that give purchasers the expectation that they will earn a passive return on their purchase.
    2. Distribution of tokens to individuals who intend only to speculate on price appreciation of the token and do not intend to use the token.
    3. Distribution of tokens to individuals in quantities that are not in line with the reasonable expected use or consumption of such tokens by a purchaser.
-   4. Selling tokens in quantities that exceed the cost and risk that a buyer can reasonably bear.
+   4. Selling tokens in quantities exceeding the cost or risk a token purchaser can reasonably bear.
 2. Ensure the terms of the token distribution are transparent.

 ### Principle 4: Purpose of Token Distribution